St. Lawrence Iroquoians: Culture and subsistence

 Prehistoric Iroquoian culture and maize agriculture in Canada is first detected by archaeologists in 500 CE at the Princess Point site in Hamilton, Ontario.
 Iroquoian culture is detected in the Saguenay River region of Quebec in about 1000 CE.
 By 1250 or 1300 maize was being grown in what would become the Quebec City area.
 By about 1300, four distinct subculture areas of St. Lawrence Iroquoian culture existed: (1) Jefferson County, New York with a population of about 2,500; Grenville County, Ontario with a population of 2,500; the Lake St. Francis basin west of Montreal with a population of 1,000; and the Montreal and Quebec city areas with a population of 2,000 to 3,000.
 There were also settlements in northernmost Vermont and neighboring Ontario near Lake Champlain.

-Most of the St. Lawrence Iroquoian villages were located in inland locations a few kilometers from the river itself.
+Most of the St. Lawrence Iroquoian villages were located in inland locations a few kilometers (miles) from the river itself.
 By the end of the 15th century they were encircled by earthworks and palisades, indicating a need for defense.
 The villages usually were 2 ha to 3.25 ha in area.
 Inside the palisades the St. Lawrence people lived in longhouses, typical of other neighboring Iroquoian peoples.
 The longhouses were 18 m to 41 m in length and each housed several families.
 Archaeologists have estimated that villages had an average population of 150-250 people although a few larger villages housed considerably more.

 The Iroquoians occupied their villages for ten or more years until their longhouses deteriorated and the fertility of the soil for their crops declined.
 Then, they built a new village and cleared land for crops, usually only a few miles from their previous home.
 The frequent changes of location has given problems to archaeologists in estimating the numbers on the St. Lawrence Iroquoian people.
 Dating techniques may not be precise enough to determine whether villages were occupied simultaneously or sequentially.